ausaf-a/nbody/README.md

 I don't have the time to keep building on this idea, but I think it would be really cool if it had some more advanced features.
 Right now it's a very simple C++ project without many bells and whistles, but you can change that!
 Here's some ideas for features that you could work on:

-- Ability to pause/play simulation using button or keypress (pretty simple)
+- Ability to pause/play simulation using button or keypress
-- Improve visualization, since it's kind of bad right now  (more simple)
+- Improve visualization, since it's kind of bad right now
-- User configurability (right now masses are randomly generated) (more complex)
+- User configurability (right now masses are randomly generated)
-- - Improve accuracy (Right now the engine is built on the stupidly simple [Euler's Method](https://x-engineer.org/euler-integration/#:~:text=The%20Euler%20method%20is%20a,proportional%20to%20the%20step%20size.), but maybe upgrading to something like [Runge-Kutta Methods](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) ) would yield faster results.
+- Improve accuracy (Right now the engine is built on the stupidly simple [Euler's Method](https://x-engineer.org/euler-integration/#:~:text=The%20Euler%20method%20is%20a,proportional%20to%20the%20step%20size.), but maybe upgrading to something like [Runge-Kutta Methods](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) ) would yield faster results.
 - Implement [Barnes-Hut Algorithm](http://arborjs.org/docs/barnes-hut) to reduce runtime complexity from `O(n**2)` to `O(nlogn)`

 In order to improve the visualization and add more user interaction, it might be needed to upgrade to a better GUI library that comes with a windowing system.
 Right now the project uses [SDL](https://www.libsdl.org/) which might prove to be a limitation for some of the more advanced features.
 We will need to perform a migration at some point in the future.